Research Fab Microelectronics Germany

 Research, development and innovation from one source

-The Research Fab Microelectronics Germany is a cooperation between 13 Fraunhofer institutes and the two Leibniz institutes FBH and IHP.
+FMD is a cooperation between 13 Fraunhofer institutes and the two Leibniz institutes FBH and IHP.
 It serves as the central point of contact for all matters related to micro- and nanoelectronic research and development in Germany and across Europe.
 As a one-stop shop, FMD brings together advanced technologies and system solutions from its cooperating institutes to provide a customized, comprehensive portfolio.
 Established within FMD's shared virtual framework in 2017, this joint research cooperation has grown into one of the largest of its kind, now comprising more than 5,400 employees and a uniquely broad range of expertise and infrastructure.

 FMD takes a leading role in promoting collaboration across different locations and technologies, actively working to solve both current and emerging challenges in electronics research.
 In doing so, it helps strengthen the long-term technological resilience of Germany and Europe.
 As a strategic partner in research policy, FMD contributes to shaping national and European research agendas and supports the development of key innovations for the future.